Shungy/hedera-precompile-bug/README.md

 npx hardhat run scripts/testAttack.js
 ```

 This shows that anyone can approve HTS tokens for the VulnerableContract.
 They can actually directly delegatecall `precompileAddres.transferTokens` to transfer tokens from the VulnerableContract to themselves as well.
 But this wasn't used in the attack on March 9 due to pair swap function having balances checks after the callback.
-So the attacker had to first do approval, then transfer out tokens in another transaction without ever calling the pair contract.
+So the attacker had to first do approval, then transfer out tokens in another transaction without calling the pair contract a second time.